Hemlock Woolly Adelgid

 - Portion of an Eastern Hemlock twig infested with Hemlock Woolly Adelgid (North Berwick, ME; 4/15/2022)

-- Hemlock Woolly Adelgid (nymph/”crawler” stage; visible in center of photo) (Mount Desert, ME; June 23rd, 2021) The nymphs (“crawlers”) are reddish-brown in color and have legs so that they can migrate to new locations on the branches where they subsequently settle permanently into place.
+- Hemlock Woolly Adelgid (nymph/”crawler” stage; visible in center of photo) (Mount Desert, ME; June 23rd, 2021) The nymphs (“crawlers”) are reddish-brown in color and migrate to new locations on the branches where they subsequently settle into place and feed at the base of the needles.

 - Hemlock Woolly Adelgid (nymph/”crawler” stage; one is shown here at the tip of one of the needles) (Mount Desert, ME; June 23rd, 2021)

 - Hemlock Woolly Adelgid (winged adult) A winged adult hemlock woolly adelgid is rather rare.
-They fly off in search of spruce trees to infest, but they’re incapable of establishing themselves on any of our USA species of spruce trees.
+They fly off in search of tiger tail spruce (Picea torano) trees to infest, but we do not have that species of spruce in the US and they are incapable of establishing themselves on any of our USA species of spruce trees.

 Additional Information and Photos: